How to Rent Your Home for Movies

 Ben Afffleck in Our Bedroom

-This is what our bedroom normally looks like.
+And this is what our bedroom looks typically like.

 Master Bedroom